-Hands-on lab exercises will be conducted with one or more students in a group, full participation and demonstration of the skill is required in order to pass the skill and move to the next.
+Hands-on lab exercises will be conducted with one or more students in a group, full participation and demonstration of the skills are required in order to pass the skill and move to the next.

-• Exams
+Exams

-Multiple exams may be given during the semester with the final exam being cumulative in one or two parts, will assess the students various skills and may include lab exercises.
+Multiple exams may be given during the semester with the final exam being cumulative in one or two parts will assess the student's various skills and may include lab exercises.

-• Attendance
+Attendance

-Students are expected to attend face to face classes and labs, and be on time.
+Students are expected to attend face to face classes and labs and be on time.
 Students are also required to participate with other students during class exercises.
 Attendance is based on the student missing no more than 10% out of the semester without a valid excuse.
-After the 10% the instructor may withdraw the student at their discretion.
+After the 10%, the instructor will withdraw the student from the course.
 Any student thirty or more minutes late will be counted absent.
-Students that leave before class is
+Students that leave before class is released will be counted absent.